KenKundert/emborg/doc/configuring.rst

 These examples assume that */mnt/backups* contains many independent repositories, and that each repository contains the files associated with a single backup configuration.
-Borg allows you to make a repository the target of many backup configurations, and in this way you can further benefit from its ability to de-duplicate files.
+Borg allows you to make a repository the target of more than one backup configuration, and in this way you can further benefit from its ability to de-duplicate files.
 In this case you might want to use a less granular name for your repository.
 For example, a particular user could use a single repository for all their configurations on all their hosts using:

 .. code-block:: python

     repository = '/mnt/backups/{user_name}'

-In this case you should specify the :ref:`prefix` setting to allow the archives created by each backup configuration to be distinguished.
+When more than one configuration shares a repository you should specify the :ref:`glob_archives` setting so that each configuration can recognize its own archives.

 A local repository should be specified with an absolute path, and that path should not contain a colon (``:``) to avoid confusing the algorithm that